RenuSolanki/EasyABM.jl/docs/src/schelling.md

 ## Step 3: Run the model

-In this step we implement the step logic of the Schellings model in the `step_rule!` function and run the model for 200 steps.
+In this step we implement the step logic of the Schelling's model in the `step_rule!` function and run the model for 200 steps.